Thomas-Nguyen12/ATAC-Seq-Pipeline/README.md

 Several pipelines incorporate various tools and libraries for end-to-end analysis, such as PEPATAC (Smith et al., 2021) and CATCH-UP (Riva et al., 2023) that have varying focuses on serial alignments or bulk samples.
 However, none of them account for cell-type differences in chromatin accessibility.
 Consequently, I have developed a pipeline for paired-end sequencing data that creates ATAC peaksets and assesses the chromatin accessibility between two cell-types.
 Using this pipeline, users can investigate the functional implications of where DNA is differentially open or closed.

+This workflow has seven steps:
+1. Importing data
+2. quality control using htstream v1.4.1
+3. alignment using bwa mem v0.7.17
+4. alignment shifting using deeptools v3.5.6
+5. Removal of the ENCODE blacklist regions using bedtools v2.31.1
+6. Peak calling using MACS3 v3.0.2
+7. Differential chromatin analysis using DiffBind v3.16

-The workflow has two stages (Figure 2).
+This can be split into two major stages (Figure 2).
 The first is a quality control preprocessing stage that generates ATAC-Peaks and bigwig files for visualisation in a genome browser.
 The second uses DiffBind (Rory Stark<Rory.Stark@Cruk.Cam.Ac.Uk>, 2017) to interrorgate the cell-type differences.

 <img width="577" alt="Screenshot 2025-04-18 at 15 15 49" src="https://github.com/user-attachments/assets/9492946f-924f-4fe2-bfb0-05ac6ae8f99f" />